 Co-Founder Swapna Reddy is Co-Executive Director of the Asylum Seeker Advocacy Project (ASAP).
-Since its founding, ASAP has prevented the imminent deportation of more than 650 asylum seekers and provided community education to thousands of asylum seekers online.
-Swapna’s work has been featured in numerous publications, including the New York Times, TIME Magazine, and Chicago Tribune.
-She was an Equal Justice Works fellow from 2016-2018, an Echoing Green fellow from 2017-2019, and a recipient of the 2017 J.M.K.
+Since its founding, ASAP has prevented the imminent deportation of hundreds of asylum seekers and provided community education to thousands of asylum seekers online.
+Swapna’s work has been featured in numerous publications, including the New York Times, The New Yorker, and TIME Magazine.
+She is currently an Ashoka Fellow and is the past recipient of an Echoing Green fellowship, Equal Justice Works fellowship, and the J.M.K.
 Innovation Prize.

 Swapna earned her J.D. from Yale Law School, where she co-founded ASAP and participated in the Worker & Immigrant Rights Advocacy Clinic.
 She has experience providing civil rights and immigration legal services at Brooklyn Defender Services, the Massachusetts Commission Against Discrimination, the National Immigrant Justice Center, and Ross Silverman LLP.